ossfellow/dugout/README.md

 - Triggers your workflow to kick-start the tests.
 - Cleans GitHub package repository and releases, before test execution.

-To perform these services, it relies on a [custom checkout action](.github/actions/workflow-change-validation-checkout/action.yml), and a [bootstrap workflow](./.github/workflows/bootstrap.yml), which receives, as input, the list of `to-be-copied-and-tested`, path-qualified, GitHub pipeline artifacts - which you have created in your `dugout fork` - and name of a `reusable workflow` that it will call after test environment is setup.
+To perform these services, it relies on a [custom checkout action](https://github.com/ossfellow/.github/blob/main/actions/tugboat/action.yml), and a [bootstrap workflow](https://github.com/ossfellow/dugout/blob/main/.github/workflows/bootstrap.yml), which receives, as input, the list of `to-be-copied-and-tested`, path-qualified, GitHub pipeline artifacts - which you have created in your `dugout fork` - and name of your test pipeline `starter workflow` that it will call after test environment is setup.

 ### Usage Recommendations